markusmkim/MOEA-ImageSeg/README.md

-# Multi-objective optimization with an evolutionary algorithm, applied to image segmentation
+# A multi-objective evolutionary algorithm applied to image segmentation

 A multi-objective evolutionary algorithm (MOEA) can be used to optimize multiple objectives simultaneously.
-Here, a MOEA is applied to image segmentation by optimizing three objective values at the same time.
+Here, a multi-objective genetic algorithm (MOGA) is applied to image segmentation by optimizing three objective values at the same time.
-The MOEA implemented here is very similar to NSGA-II [1], famous for fast non-dominated search and use of elitism.
+The MOGA implemented here is inspired by the work of Ripon et.al [1], and is a variant of NSGA-II [2], famous for fast non-dominated search and use of elitism.

 #### Pareto front and image segmentation